 How can I identify a phishing scam?

 The email will probably warn you of a serious problem that requires your immediate attention.
 It may use phrases, such as “Immediate attention required,” or “Please contact us immediately about your account.”
-The email will then encourage you to click on a button to go to the institution’s Website.
+The email will then encourage you to click on a button to go to the institution’s website.

-In a phishing scam, you could be redirected to a phony Website that may look exactly like the real thing.
-Sometimes, in fact, it may be the company’s actual Website.
+In a phishing scam, you could be redirected to a phony website that may look exactly like the real thing.
+Sometimes, in fact, it may be the company’s actual website.
 In those cases, a pop-up window will quickly appear for the purpose of harvesting your financial information.

-In either case, you may be asked to update your account information or to provide information for verification purposes: your Social Security number, your account number, your password, or the information you use to verify your identity when speaking to a real financial institution, such as your mother’s maiden name or your place of birth.
+In either case, you may be asked to update your account information or to provide information for verification purposes: your Social Security number, your account number, your password, or the information you use to verify your identity when speaking to a real bank, such as your mother’s maiden name or your place of birth.